Seth-Miller/12c-rac-docker/ANSIBLE.md

 ## Ansible
-Everything required for Ansible to work is in the [ansible] (https://github.com/Seth-Miller/12c-rac-docker/tree/master/ansible) subfolder in this repository.
+All of the ansible scripts are in the [ansible] (https://github.com/Seth-Miller/12c-rac-docker/tree/master/ansible) directory in this repository.
 Throughout these instructions it is assumed you are working from the ansible directory.

 Besides the instructions found here, the yaml files are heavily commented with information and examples.